HoudiniGraphql/houdini/packages/houdini-plugin-svelte-global-stores/README.md

 ```

-Configuration option is available:
+The following configuration options are available:
 - `prefix` (optional, default: `GQL_`): The default prefix of your global stores.
 This lets your editor provide autocompletion with just a few characters.
-- `storesToGenerate` (optional, default: `['Mutation', 'Subscription', 'Fragment']`).
+- `generate` (optional, default: `['mutation', 'subscription', 'fragment']`).
 Note that by default, 'Query' is omitted on purpose.
+You can also pass `"all"` to generate all stores.

 ## Usage